2019 MPBL playoffs: (N3) San Juan Knights vs. (N6) Navotas Clutch

 This is the first playoff meeting between the San Juan Knights and the Navotas Clutch.

 (N4) Manila Stars vs. (N5) Bulacan Kuyas

 This is the first playoff meeting between Kuyas and Stars.

 Southern Division

 (S1) Davao Occidental Tigers vs. (S8) Cebu City Sharks

 This is the first playoff meeting between the Davao Occidental Tigers and Cebu City Sharks.

 (S2) Batangas City Athletics vs. (S7) Imus Bandera

 This is the first playoff meeting between the Batangas City Athletics and the Imus Bandera.

-(S3) Muntinlupa Cagers vs. (S6) Zamboanga Valientes
+(S3) Muntinlupa Cagers vs. (S6) Zamboanga Family's Brand Sardines

 Allan Mangahas who earned 17 assists in the game, broke the previous record of 15 assists previously held jointly by Mikee Reyes and Bobby Ray Parks Jr. to become the league's newest record holder for most assists made in a single game.

 This is the first playoff meeting between the Muntinlupa Cagers and the Zamboanga Valientes.